Delicious piri piri/ peri peri chicken, or Nando’s chicken thighs, an easy homemade spicy version of the popular restaurant dish.

 Bake for 40 to 50 minutes, basting the chicken with the pan juices and marinade every 15 minutes or so.

-- Bake the chicken until the juices run clear.
+- Bake until the juices run clear.
 To see if they do, stick a toothpick or a skewer into the thickest part of the chicken leg, the juices that come out should be completely clear, no pink or red allowed.

 - The red chilies I used were not particularly hot.
 The Bird's eye chilies were very hot, so I only used 1.
-Take more or less chilies, according to taste and how much heat you can manage.
+Take more or fewer chilies, according to taste and how much heat you can manage.

 Nutrition Information:Yield: 6 Serving Size: 1 whole chicken leg

 Amount Per Serving: Calories: 541Total Fat: 28gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 18gCholesterol: 328mgSodium: 966mgCarbohydrates: 6gFiber: 1gSugar: 3gProtein: 63g